boldbi/aspnet-core-sample/README.md

  ## Using the ASP.NET Core sample

- * Open the solution file `BoldBI.Embed.Sample.sln` in Visual studio.
+ * Open the solution file `BoldBI.Embed.Sample.sln` in Visual Studio Code.

- * Open the EmbedProperties.cs file in the following location, /Models/EmbedProperties.cs.

- * Please change the following properties in the `EmbedProperties.cs` file as per your Bold BI Server.
+ * Copy the downloaded embedConfig.json file, which is generated from the embed settings page of Bold BI server and paste into the App_Data folder of sample application.

+ * Run the application.

+ # Properties that are configured in the sample
+ The following properties are used in `embedConfig.json` file:

 <meta charset="utf-8"/>
 <table>